Cezerin2/Cezerin2/README.md

+### For any support, questions, or for anything contact muhammadumar03124701209@gmail.com
-# Not a developer?
+### Not a developer?
 Want a already configured, highly customizable, e-commerce platform?
-Checkout [CHost](https://chost.ansiglobal.com)
+Contact muhammadumar03124701209@gmail.com

 # Cezerin is React and Node.js based eCommerce platform.
 React Shopping Cart.